opensearch-project/project-website/_posts/2021-10-05-Launch-Announcement-1-1.markdown

 ---
 layout: post
 authors:
-  - kyledvs
+  - andhopp
   - henkle
-  - andhopp
   - elifish
+  - kyledvs
 date: 2021-10-05 01:01:01 -0700
-title: "OpenSearch 1.1 is here!"
+title: "OpenSearch 1.1.0 is here!"
 category:
 - releases
 twittercard:
-  description: "We are excited to announce the 1.1 release of the OpenSearch project!"
+  description: "We are excited to announce the 1.1.0 release of OpenSearch, OpenSearch Dashboards, and the OpenSearch Project plugins"
 ---

-We are excited to announce the 1.1.0 release of OpenSearch, OpenSearch Dashboards, and the OpenSearch Project plugins (available to [download](https://opensearch.org/versions/opensearch-1-0-1.html) today).
+We are excited to announce the 1.1.0 release of OpenSearch, OpenSearch Dashboards, and the OpenSearch Project plugins (available to [download](https://opensearch.org/versions/opensearch-1-1-0.html) today).

 **What’s Included in OpenSearch 1.1.0?**